Fox Valley Park District

 The Fox Valley Park District was founded in 1947 to protect scenic vistas and land alongside the Fox River.

 It is the second largest park district in Illinois, serving a population of more than 230,000 that includes the communities of Aurora, North Aurora, Montgomery and portions of Sugar Grove.
 Located approximately 40 mi west of Chicago, the Park District's service area encompasses 65 sqmi that include portions of Kane, DuPage, Kendall and Will counties.

 In 2009, Fox Valley was awarded a National Gold Medal award for excellence in parks in recreation.

-The Park District is governed by a seven-member Board of Trustees.
-Each member is appointed by either the Kane County or DuPage County Board and serves a four-year term.
+The Park District is governed by a seven-member Board of Commissioners.
+Since 2017, the board consists of seven elected commissioners, whereas prior to 2017, trustees were appointed by Kane and DuPage County board members.